top of page

 Making up the balance

-The wolf has entrenched itself deep in the psyche of European cultures.
+The wolf has entrenched itself deep in the psyche of -among other- European cultures.
 An animal to fear.
 An animal even associated with the Devil.
 After centuries on end, we managed to practically exterminate the wolf.
 A forgone danger.
 That's also how we appreciate the old fairy tales, if we even read them at all these days.
 Something scarry of the past, because we had ‘liberated’ our society and landscape from almost every natural danger and nuisance.
 Tick bites and spider stings being our greatest concern today, when touching something remotely botanic outside.
 But now the lurking lupus 'wolf', the hugas has returned.
 No denying wolves do kill livestock and, when sick, very very occasionally attack humans.

 The positive side of having wolves, however, is a mental one.
 That we may learn to be a bit humbler.
-Acknowledging that the space around us is richer than Teletubbies land.
+Acknowledging that the space around us is richer than Teletubbies' land.
 It's both beautiful and a bit raw, and therefore to be respected.
-Losing some of the innocence and naivety of a hopping Little Red Riding Hood through the dark woods.
-Moreover, hopefully it stimulates our imagination again.
-That we might wonder: was there some truth in those old fairy tales, sagas and legends perhaps?
-Filling the gap between the world of Pokémon and Reality.
+Losing some of the innocence and naivety of a hopping Little Red Riding Hood in the dark woods.
+Besides this perceived danger surrounding us, the wolf is also a metaphor for the darker side of humans themselves.
+Like the werewolf, the beast Grendel in Beowulf, or the outlaws living in borderlands.
+Precisely the message of the Cherokee myth of the black and the white wolf.
+Namely, that good and evil are inextricably within us and should keep each other in balance.

 “Martha: Truth and illusion, George; you don’t know the difference.
 George: No, but we must carry on as though we did.”